mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

   Don't ask for forgiveness for the sake of even God of even Jesus.
 Be selfish!
 Ask for forgiveness for the sake of yourself!
 It's not like you won't be forgive for being selfish.
 If being selfish saves you and has a possibility of saving others then I'm sure God and Jesus would approve.

 ## Heaven, Dimensions, Spirits One Liners:
+* Are you really gonna lobotomize your infinite self to help your finite self?
+* Don't be suprised when we a lot more about physics.
+Don't be surprised if it goes on forever.
+  * What does it say about our reality if it goes on forever?
 * Humanity obviously fails to win at infinity because God exists and makes actions in the present.
 If Humanity did win then God wouldn't be alive.
 Because God is alive Humanity has to lose.

 * They are trying to convince you that capitalism is God's system.
 It very much not!